Start a conversation

 Ideal For:

-- Home theaters: Switch between game consoles, streaming devices, and Blu-ray players.
+• Home theaters: Switch between consoles, Blu-ray players, and streamers.

 Pros: